 The Iranian Alphabet

-Iranians speak Farsi and, to us, their written language falls under the category ‘indecipherable’.
-Reading (road) signs and menus often help to pick up words in a new language but obviously this doesn’t work so much when you can’t read the words.
+Iranians speak Farsi, which has an alphabet that is indecipherable to us.
+Reading (road) signs and menus often help to pick up words in a new language but, obviously, this doesn’t work when you can’t read the words.

 We traveled in Iran for almost three months.
-We did manage to learn to count, read the numbers, and say some basic phrases in Farsi but we never got to understanding what was written on walls like this.
-But even then, the script is so intriguing that we enjoyed watching these texts nevertheless.
+We did manage to learn to count, read the numbers, and say some basic phrases in Farsi but we never got to understand what was written on walls such as these.
+However, the script is so elegant that we enjoyed studying these texts nonetheless.

 Art takes an important place in Iranian culture.
 Murals and paintings are just one form of expression.
 We came across a lot of birds, whether in paintings or in statues.
 An Iranian told us that it has a meaning, signifying that if you behave like a good Muslim, you will be free as a bird.